Comprehending Childhood Obesity and Teenage Obesity

 Sugary drinks: Soda, energy drinks, and packaged juices often contain hidden sugars.
 Serve water or fresh fruit-water instead.

-Fast food and fried snacks: They are high in bad fats and calories, and their nutritional value is close to zero.
+Fast food and fried snacks: They are high in unhealthy fats and calories, and low in nutritional value.

 Processed food: Sausages, frozen nuggets, instant noodles.
 These tend to be high in salt and preservatives.

-Parents will be able to exchange junk snacks for the healthier options their children adore, such as air-popped popcorn, yoghurt, or pieces of fruit.
+Parents can exchange junk snacks for the healthier options, such as air-popped popcorn, yogurt, or pieces of fruit.

 Smart Eating Habits for a Lifetime of Success

-Making a healthy lifestyle is more impactful than fad diets.
+Making a healthy lifestyle is more effective than following short-term fad diets.
 Best practices include the following most advantageous dietary habits for helping obese children and adolescents control their weight in a non-chauvinistic manner:

 Eat Regular Meals: Don’t fast ahead of time and then overeat later.
 It is recommended to eat three well-balanced meals and two healthy snacks per day.

-Practice Portion Control: Teach your children to recognize a serving size that is a manageable amount — using smaller plates can help.
-Do so.
+Practice Portion Control: Teach your children about portion control by eating manageable portions.
+Using smaller plates can help.

 No eating in front of the TV: Unconscious eating while watching TV or playing video games has been linked to higher calorie intake.